Rapptz/discord.py/docs/migrating.rst

 - :attr:`AuditLogEntry.target` may now be a :class:`PartialMessageable`.
 - :attr:`PartialMessage.channel` may now be a :class:`PartialMessageable`.
 - :attr:`Guild.preferred_locale` is now of type :class:`Locale`.
+- :attr:`abc.GuildChannel.overwrites` keys can now have :class:`Object` in them.

 Removals
 ----------